 Waterbeds, sometimes called water mattresses, are said to improve health and well-being, and devotees of this mattress type tout its unique ability to provide a better sleep experience, among other benefits.
 Whether you’re intrigued by the idea of a waterbed as your next new mattress or already love this style, it’s important to make sure you select a model whose price point, feel, health benefits, and maintenance requirements align with your preferences and lifestyle.

-In this Mattress Nerd review, we’re sharing our top picks for the best waterbed mattresses of 2021.
+In this Mattress Nerd review, we’re sharing our top picks for the best waterbed mattresses of 2023.
 We also share a buyer’s guide to shopping for a water mattress.
-You’ll learn about the types of waterbeds available today and their pros and cons, important waterbed shopping considerations, and tips for choosing the right waterbed for your home.
+You’ll learn about the types of waterbeds available today, as well as their pros and cons, important waterbed shopping considerations, and tips for choosing the right waterbed for your home.

 Disclosure: By clicking on the product links in this article, Mattress Nerd may receive a commission fee at no cost to you, the reader.
 Read full disclosure statement.

 - Boyd’s 98% Waveless Waterbed Mattress—Best Waterbed for Motion Isolation

 - King Size Softside Pillow Waterbed Mattress —Best Softside Waterbed

 - California King Free Flow Waterbed Mattress—Best Affordable Waterbed

 - INNOMAX Genesis 800 Ultra Waveless Lumbar Support Waterbed Mattress—Best Hardside Waterbed

 - Strobel Hydro-Support 1,400 Organic Waterbed Mattress —Best Waterbed for Back Pain